 Consume only clear liquids for the 24 hours before your colonoscopy, or the patient must consume a special cleansing solution or laxatives.
 For ample and correct results, the colon must be completely clean.
 All medications should be disclosed to your doctor.
 Aspirin products, anticoagulants and clopidogrel —which are blood thinners—and insulin or iron medications are especially important to disclose.
 Medication allergies should also be mentioned to your doctor.

 What to expect

 To help relax the patient, the doctor will give a sedative or painkiller.
 The doctor will insert colonoscope and view the large intestine lining while you lie on your side.
 The colonoscopy takes typically no more than 30 minutes.

-If your doctor finds anything that needs further evaluations they will perform a biopsy.
-This is a procedure where the doctor takes a small sample of your colon lining.
+If your doctor finds anything that needs further evaluation, they will perform a biopsy.
+This is a procedure in which the doctor takes a small sample of your colon lining.
 They can also give medication or seal bleeds during a colonoscopy.
 Polyps—growths on the colon lining—can be addressed during your colonoscopy.
 Your doctor will remove polyps to analyze the potential of cancer.
 Catching malignant polyps early can stop the spread of cancer.
 Typically, polyps will be removed even if they are not cancerous.

 Polyps can be removed painlessly by